coolbutuseless/xxhashlite/README.md

     data.
 This means that a vector and array which contain the same data will hash to the same value - regardless of the dimensions or other attributes.
-  - `xxHash v0.7.x` includes the experimental `xxh3` and `xxh128` hash
+  - `xxHash v0.8.0` has stabilized the API for `xxh3` and `xxh128` hash
     functions.
-From the documentation: “The algorithm is currently in development, meaning its return values might still change in future versions.
-However, the API is stable, and can be used in production, typically for generation of ephemeral hashes (produced and consumed in same session)”.
+While future xxh3 and xxh128 hashes should remain identical for identical data, they will be different from hashes generated in v0.7.x where they were still marked as experimental
   - `xxHash` is a non-cryptographic hash.

 ## Installation